Uw6x6xyUjshe/Kunal-singh/README.md

 - 👋 Hi, I’m kunal from India🇮🇳
 - 👀 I’m interested in  Learning about Internet protocol and security..
 - 🌱 I’m currently learning  About Cellular Mechanisation.
-- 💞️ I’m looking to collaborate With The SpeedX.
-(Biggest social engineering Member of GitHub)
+- 💞️ I’m looking to collaborate With The SpeedX and NSGA-III (Biggest social engineering Members of GitHub)
 - 📫You can also contact me with Gmail (www.gaurav.17566@gmail.com)

 <!---